Header menu logo issie

 Adding Parameter Support to New Components

-2. Update component type in CommonTypes.fs
+1. Update the component type in CommonTypes.fs if the field is not there yet

 Usage Examples